Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+48. **Connect Remaining Spade Connectors**

-48. Connect the remaining spade connectors and firmly connect one to the 12V PIN ON THE CONNECTOR BOARD and other on 12V pin of the MOTOR CONTROLER BOARD.
+   Attach on red spade connector to the 12V pin on the CONNECTION BOARD and the other to the 12V pin on the MOTOR BOARD.

 .. raw:: html